-"Is cramping normal during breastfeeding?
+"Is cramping normal during breastfeeding?"

 Is it normal for a woman to experience cramps while she is breastfeeding her baby?
 I'm still nursing my 10 month old and I have been getting on and off cramps in my chest, not exactly in my breasts?
 Is this possibly a sign that something is wrong?
 It has been a problem more on one side than the other, which worries me in particular.

 Attempting to reposition the baby and better support the breast may help with this.
 Finally, this may be an condition unrelated to breast feeding.
 For example, inflammation if the ribs in the chest, called costochondritis, is a common and benign condition (the pain will be worse if you press over the ribs).
 Heart burn may also be sometimes interpreted as a burning or cramping sensation in the middle of the chest.
 As always the diagnosis and the management of your particular concern would require a physical examination by your personal physician.
 Setting up an office visit might be advised if symptoms persist.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.